chiasm-project/chiasm/README.md

    simulate asynchronous operations that may fetch data from a server.
  * Text in front of the X.
  * A progress indicator when a special property `pending` is set.

+Status: Prototype implemented in [Model-contrib](http://curran.github.io/model-contrib/#/examples/boxes), yet to be ported into visEditor.

+### Links

+The Links plugin is for establishing bindings between runtime components.
+By specifying a link using the Links plugin in a configuration, the output resulting from a user interaction in one view can be used as input to another view.
+This is the foundation for linked views.

+Plugins may be created for components that make requests to a server.
+The inputs and outputs of such components may also be bound to visualizations in order to establish linked views with an asynchronous step that leverages server-side capabilities.

+Status: Prototype implemented in [Ph.
+D. prototype](https://github.com/curran/phd/blob/gh-pages/prototype/src/links.js), yet to be ported into visEditor.

+## Visualization Plugins

+Targets for implementation as plugins include the following visualizations:

+ * Bar Chart
+ * Scatter Plot
+ * Table Preview
+ * Parallel Coordinates
+ * Line Chart
+ * Stacked Area Chart
+ * Choropleth Map (using Leaflet)

+Status: Several visualizations have been implemented using ModelJS in [model-contrib](http://curran.github.io/model-contrib/#/) and as examples in the [ModelJS project](https://github.com/curran/model/tree/gh-pages/examples).
+All of these are yet to be ported into visEditor.